Pac-Man: When Monsters Became Ghosts

 Before anyone thinks Midway was the first to call them monsters, the instructions on the monitor glass for the original Japanese Namco Puck Man game also refer to them as monsters:

 A bit of background: the 4 monsters (Blinky, Pinky, Inky and Clyde, as they were known outside Japan) were based on Obake no Q-Taro, a famous cartoon ghost (TV series 1965-1967).
 Q-taro is a monster who lives with the Ohara family.
 He can fly and make his body transparent, but he cannot turn his body into other things like other monsters do.
 He is a bit of a scatterbrain and is always making mistakes and causes trouble.

-Fans of the TV show Taxi might even recall this famous scene with Louie De Palma describing the game to Reverend Jim:
+Fans of the TV show Taxi might even recall this famous scene from the episode "The Unkindest Cut" (originally aired February 25th, 1982) with Louie De Palma describing the game to Reverend Jim: